otrv4/otrv4/otrv4.md

    [Ring Signature Authentication](#ring-signature-authentication) for details.
 10. Attach the 'Prekey Message Identifier' that is stated in the retrieved Prekey message.
-11. Attach the 'User Profile Message Identifier' that is stated in the retrieved User Profile.
+11. Attach the 'Client Profile Message Identifier' that is stated in the retrieved Client Profile.
 12. Attach the 'Prekey Profile Message Identifier' that is stated in the retrieved Prekey Profile.
 13. Generate a 4-byte instance tag to use as the sender's instance tag.